itayhubara/EVAR-ED/README.md

 possible without increasing harm.
 The majority of infrarenal AAA patients treated with EVAR in the United States fit a risk profile consistent with short-stay discharge, representing a significant cost-savings potential to the healthcare system.
 Full paper can be found [here](https://journals.sagepub.com/doi/abs/10.1177/1538574420954299)
+##
+Code was done by Itay Hubara in Pytorch framework
 ## Running the script
 To run use:
 ```